sassman/t-rec-rs/README.md

 - No issues with fonts or colors
 - No issues with curses based programs
 - No issues with escape sequences
 - No record and replay - just one simple command to rule them all
+- Hidden feature: Record every window you want
 - Written in Rust 🦀

 ## Install